 A single buffalo from the trio above was issued as its own limited edition American White Buffalo sculpture in 1975; it is 13.5” high, 18” long and was an issue of 250.
 The edition was completed within two years and its closing retail price was $1500.
 The sculpture was physically separate from the accompanying solid mahogany base (not mounted into it via a toggle bolt) and thus these are sometimes offered for sale without the original base.

 In the early 1990s Cybis inaugurated its Hall of Fame series of downsized reproductions of closed or retired sculptures; one of these downsized editions was the Buffalo II (a/k/a “HOF edition white buffalo”) in 1993.
 Measuring 11.5” high and 16” wide (exactly 2” smaller in each dimension than the original 1975 limited edition American White Buffalo) it was issued as an edition of 1000.
-The HOF version is offered in two colorways: in white at $1975 and in color at $2975 (as per current Cybis website prices).
+The HOF version was offered in two colorways: in white at $1975 and in color at $2975.
 This sculpture does not have an accompanying wood base.
 Comparison of this HOF replica with the original 1970s American White Buffalo shows noticeably less ‘grass’ on the base and and it not of the same workmanship either.

 It so happens that the very first buffalo that Cybis produced dates back to the 1960s causes a bit of confusion itself!
 This earliest example was the Albino Buffalo, produced only 1964-1965, in white bisque.
 It is listed in their 1979 index as an open edition, 4” high (no other dimension provided) and priced at $15.
 The black-and-white photo in the same catalog shows a buffalo matching this one, displayed with a base although the listing/index does not mention this.

-The very same 1979 catalog also lists (but does not illustrate) another which is named simply Buffalo, made from 1968-1978 as an open edition with an accompanying wood base, although many that are seen nowadays on the secondary market are missing this.
+The very same 1979 catalog also lists (but does not illustrate) another which is named simply Buffalo, made from 1968-1978 as an open edition.
+Pieces that were produced from 1968 through August 1975 included an accompanying rectangular wood base; as of September 1975 the base was discontinued.
 Over that 10-year period its retail price rose from $40 to $85.
 It is normal for this piece to have small grey felt circles affixed to the bottom of the hooves, by the way.
 This buffalo is 3” high and 5.5”long not including the accompanying base (the 1979 Cybis catalog has a typo showing 5” as the height and fails to mention the base).
 All of these brown buffaloes bear the name CYBIS in block letters plus the year 1968 in the mold within the belly area.